ebotwick/Disaster-Response-NLP-Pipeline/README.md

 note - if you do not have any returned output of the 'env|grep WORK' command, access the webapp at http://0.0.0.0:3001/

 5. Once on the site, type in a message in the text box and click 'classify message' to see how that message would be routed in a disaster scenario

+6. To do - update readme to include domino hosted flask app deployment!